Electric Vans / Electric Van Reviews / Top 5 Electric Vans By Range

 Without further ado, let’s crack on with the top 5 electric vans by range.
 All figures are the manufacturer’s WLTP Combined Cycle test results as published, and do bear in mind that these numbers are for comparison purposes only, and in real world driving with a load on I’d expect that you’ll rarely achieve them.

-Striding past all the opposition (for now, anyway) to take first place in our top 5 electric vans by range chart, this is the van that manages to look futuristic but retro at the same time.
-Although technically classed as a medium van, its dimensions and payload are perhaps more akin to a long version of a smaller van, for example the Caddy Maxi.
-You’ll get 592kgs of payload in the loadspace which, in its single body length (soon to be joined by a longer version) has a volume of 3.9 cubic metres.
+This is the van that manages to look futuristic but retro at the same time.
+Although it has the appearance of a medium sized van, its dimensions and payload are perhaps more akin to a long version of a smaller van, for example the Caddy Maxi.
+You’ll get 707kgs of payload in the loadspace which, in its single body length has a volume of 3.9 cubic metres.

-Volkswagen (watch our video review) achieves this range by fitting the van with a big, 77kWh battery, the weight of which possibly explains the modest payload.
+Volkswagen achieves this range by fitting the van with a newly improved 79kWh battery (a smaller 59kWh version is also available), the weight of which possibly explains the modest payload.
 The 204PS motor in such a light van makes for rapid progress and, once again in my experience with an example supplied by Volkswagen, the van is a pleasure, in fact, fun to drive.
 A real head turner, too.

 Go to deal